 After many years as an Investment Advisor, I got bored.
 I wanted to do something different.
 So I sold my business again and became a consultant and worked for large wealth management companies.
 I became an employee on a salary.
 And I hated it.

 So I went back to being an Investment Advisor for a few more years.
 And built my business up and sold it.
 Again.

 So I used the experience of helping clients transition and started building up a coaching business to help others achieve their goals.
 Again, I was drawn to helping entrepreneurs, because they just get it!!

 At the same time, I started a real estate company because I developed a passion for investing in real estate.
 It’s an area I developed an expertise in and had done quite well in myself.

 The reason I do what I do is because I know that if I help someone achieve their dreams, they are now equipped- with the skills, finances, mindset and abilities- to help someone else achieve theirs.
 It’s not really about helping any one person.
 Rather it’s about making the world a better place, just one dream at a time.

 By drawing upon over 25 years of my own ups and downs as an entrepreneur, combined with the thousands of clients I have helped navigate the treacherous waters of risk to achieve their plans, I have the experience of living in the trenches to draw from to help you achieve your dreams.

-I also believe in investing in community.
-I have investment time and energy in senior leadership teams that has resulted in three new church plants in my hometown city of Toronto.
-I also believe that if we want things to change, we need to be part of the solution.
+I believe in investing in community.
+I have invested time and energy in senior leadership teams that have resulted in three new church plants in my hometown city of Toronto.
+If we want things to change, we need to be part of the solution.
 My belief that we can all contribute to change prompted my ongoing political involvement as President of the Conservative Party of Canada’s Executive Board (Don Valley North).
 My passion for Israel forged my involvement as an Executive Director and Board Member of the Canada Israel Chamber of Commerce (CICC).